California/ New York

-C. Gibbs ( aka Christian Gibbs) has released over 12 albums under monikers such as C. Gibbs, The C. Gibbs Review, C. Gibbs and The Cardia Bros., Lucinda Black Bear, Motherwell Johnston, The Droves, Morning Glories and - as of late - He Arrived By Helicopter.
-His projects have ranged from Orchestral Indie-Folk to Rock to Ambient Instrumental to Gothic Americana and he has been praised in the New York Times, Rolling Stone, NPR, NBC News and other notable media.
+C. Gibbs ( aka Christian Gibbs) has released over 15 albums under monikers such as C. Gibbs, The C. Gibbs Review, C. Gibbs and The Cardia Bros., Lucinda Black Bear, Motherwell Johnston, Christian Gibbs, The Droves, Morning Glories and - as of late - He Arrived By Helicopter.
+His projects have ranged from Orchestral Indie-Folk to Southern Space-Rock to Ambient Instrumental to Gothic Americana and he has been praised in the New York Times, Rolling Stone, NPR, NBC News and other notable media.

 NPR “a melancholy collection of songs, expressive and moving” (Lucinda Black Bear)

 ROLLING STONE “deep-crooned vocals about wayward women and old time NY “(C.Gibbs)

 BILLBOARD-“Rarely do you hear songs that are this deep, this profound” (C.Gibbs